 Free Hotel Stays and Train Fare

 But where will you stay?
 There are a ton of hotel loyalty programs that offer properties all over Europe, but the Starwood Preferred Guest® Program is the most lucrative.
-The easiest way to earn SPG points is to sign up for the Starwood Preferred Guest American Express card.
-Here is their offer: Earn 10,000 starpoints after your first purchase then another 15,000 points after spending $5,000 on the card within 6 months.
-The $65 annual fee is also waived the first year, making this card a no-brainer.
+The easiest way to earn SPG points is to sign up for the Starwood Preferred Guest® Credit Card from American Express.
+Here is their current offer: Right now, you can earn 25,000 bonus Starpoints® after spending $3,000 in 90 days.
+The $95 annual fee is also waived the first year, making this card a no-brainer.
 You can use these points to stay in hotels all over the globe with redemptions starting at 3,000 points per night.
-(You can browse Starwood properties and their various redemption levels here.)

 One Last Thing

 Just remember, paying interest on your credit card is not what all the cool kids are doing.
 If you choose to pursue any of these offers, make sure you can pay your card in full and on-time.
-Also, keep in mind that airlines sometimes charge certain taxes and fees that must be paid for reward fare.
+Also, keep in mind that airlines sometimes charge certain taxes and fees that must be paid on rewards fares.
 It varies depending on your flight, but – as an example – we’re flying to London and home from Paris for less than $200 in taxes and fees.
 Sounds good, right?